|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 128 UCAS Tariff points, preferably to include Performing Arts, Drama, Dance or a related subject.
+128 UCAS Tariff points on the new UCAS Tariff, preferably to include Performing Arts, Drama, Dance or a related subject.

 Relevant experience will be taken into account and all offers are made on the basis of an audition workshop.

 Some typical examples of how you can achieve 128 UCAS Tariff points are detailed below.